Venus (mythology)

 Venus (/'vi:nəs/; /la-x-classic/) is a Roman goddess whose functions encompass love, beauty, desire, sex, fertility, prosperity, and victory.
 In Roman mythology, she was the ancestor of the Roman people through her son, Aeneas, who survived the fall of Troy and fled to Italy.
 Julius Caesar claimed her as his ancestor.
 Venus was central to many religious festivals, and was revered in Roman religion under numerous cult titles.

 The Romans adapted the myths and iconography of her Greek counterpart Aphrodite for Roman art and Latin literature.
 In the later classical tradition of the West, Venus became one of the most widely referenced deities of Greco-Roman mythology as the embodiment of love and sexuality.
 As such, she is usually depicted nude.

 Etymology

-The Latin theonym Venus and the common noun venus ('love, charm') stem from a Proto-Italic form reconstructed as *wenos- ('desire'), itself from Proto-Indo-European (PIE) *wenh₁-os ('desire'; cf. Messapic Venas, Old Indic vánas 'desire').
+The Latin theonym Venus and the common noun venus ('love, charm') stem from a Proto-Italic form reconstructed as *wenos- ('desire'), itself from Proto-Indo-European (PIE) *wénh₁-os ('desire'; cf. Messapic Venas, Old Indic vánas 'desire').
+Unlike the Proto-Indo-European form, which would have been a neuter s-stem, the Latin term has acquired the feminine gender, perhaps as a consequence of its relation to a female deity.
+The cognates of her name generally do not refer to goddesses in other Indo-European cultures, perhaps indicating that the term was innovatively applied to a specifically Italic divinity.
+Messapic Venas does, however, appear to refer to a divinity, though it is likely that this term was borrowed from an Italic source.
+Similarly, the name of the goddess is attested in Oscan ϝενζηι, which may also have been borrowed from Latin.

 Derivatives include venustus ('attractive, charming'), venustās ('charm, grace'), venerius ('of Venus, erotic'), venerāre ('to adore, revere, honor, venerate, worship'), and venerātiō ('adoration').
-Venus is also cognate with Latin venia ('favour, permission') and vēnor ('to hunt') through to common PIE root *wenh₁- ('to strive for, wish for, desire, love').
+Venus is also cognate with Latin venia ('favour, permission') and vēnor ('to hunt') through to common PIE root wenh₁- ('to strive for, wish for, desire, love').